TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 If we remember, before exploiting the `SQL Injection`, we had found an `RCE` vulnerability in this Cacti version.

-Afther further research, we found a very useful [POC](https://github.com/Cacti/cacti/security/advisories/GHSA-7cmj-g5qc-pj88) in Cacti's security advisories on GitHub.
+After further research, we found a very useful [POC](https://github.com/Cacti/cacti/security/advisories/GHSA-7cmj-g5qc-pj88) in Cacti's security advisories on GitHub.

 <br />